 Test results can be public by default.
 This is useful for others but also if you want to come back a few days later and you can compare previous tests to current tests.

-Webpagetest is not the only tool out there.
-One other option would be tools.pingdom.com.
-It offers less locations but the test normally executes faster then other online tools.
-GTmetrix.com is a good option to get more recommendations how to take concrete action steps on performance.
-Beside the online tools, there’s also the option to use browser features to measure performance from an end user perspective.
+WebPageTest is not the only tool out there.
+An alternative is KeyCDN Tools, our own collection of free web tools.
+Another option is Pingdom Tools.
+It offers less locations but the test normally executes faster than other online tools.
+GTmetrix is a good option to get more recommendations how to take concrete action steps on performance.
+Beside the online tools, there is also the option to use browser features to measure performance from an end user perspective.
 We prefer Google Chrome for these kinds of testing.
-See the screen shot below on how to use Google Chrome.
+See the screenshot below on how to use Google Chrome.

 Please bear in mind that a CDN is just one part of the equation.
 In order to get best website performance, you also need to keep a focus on your website structure and setup.
 These performance tools will give you important information where to tweak your website.